Ozair-Rahman/Alzheimer-Classifier/README.md

 <b>OpenCV</b>
 used to import images for predictions
 ## Note
-The Images located outside of the directories (Non_Demented_Test, Very_Mild_Demented_Test, Mild_Demented, and Modern_Demented) are there for testing purposes in order to be used as testing data.
+- The Images located outside of the directories (Non_Demented_Test, Very_Mild_Demented_Test, Mild_Demented, and Modern_Demented) are there for testing purposes in order to be used as testing data.
 The images were pulled from the validation section of the dataset.
+- The Saved Models directory contains multiple models showing the progress of training the model.
+Use model_6.h5 for the most up to date model that is best trained.